brend3n/NetworkGrapher/README.md

 ### To-Do
 - [ ] Host code on server
-- [ ] Nodes are colored based on neighborhoods
+- [ in progress ] Nodes are colored based on neighborhoods
 - [ ] If one nodes is in two or more different groups, blend the colors together for that node
 - [ ] Keep track of information about the network
 - [ ] Unlimited scrolling